Mazo-Solutions/Job_Description_Parser/readme.md

 API Limitations: The Gemini API may have rate limits or errors depending on your API key usage.

 ## License
 This project is licensed under a proprietary license.
 All rights reserved.
-Unauthorized copying or distribution of this software, in whole or in part, is prohibited without express permission.
+Unauthorized copying or distribution of this code, in whole or in part, is prohibited without express permission.

 For licensing inquiries, please contact kavin.nr@mazosol.com .